cdot/Ping/README.md

 file of your choice.
 This file can be loaded into GPS software, or used in my "Surveying" project to build a 3D map of the bottom.

+Note that the service will survive even after the app is killed.
+You have to terminate the service from the Android notifications drawer.

 ## Background & Technical Detail

 This work was in support of a project to build a bathygraphic map of a